KarelVeldkamp/Food-Classification/README.md

 #### Explainability

-To better understand the model, we used LIME, which is framework for model explainability that allows you to display which part of an image contribute most to its classification.
-LIME works by creating different versions of an image where different patches are blacked out, and looking at the effect of these masks on the classification confidence of the model.
+To better understand the model, I used LIME, which is a framework for local model explainability that allows you to display which parts of an image contribute most to its classification.
+LIME works by creating different versions of an image where different patches are blacked out, and looking at the effect of these masks on the classification confidence of the model:

 ![LIME plots for inception model](/lime_images.png "LIME plots for inception model")